shervinea/cheatsheet-translation/pt/cheatsheet-supervised-learning.md

 **26. Remark: the update rule is a particular case of the gradient ascent.**

-&#10230; Lembrete: a regra de atualização é umc aso particular do gradiente ascendente.
+&#10230; Observação: a regra de atualização é umc aso particular do gradiente ascendente.

 <br>